Basic user storage

 mkdir user_name

-To find the group_name, see the first listed output from the groups command.
-This is the default group.
+To find the group_name, see the first group listed in output from the groups command.
+This should replace group_name.

 To check how much space is being used in a directory, type du -h -d 0.
 Depending on the amount of files, this may take a long time.

-To check overall /share quota usage use command mmlsquota -g group_name gpfsHPCcommon2
+To check overall /share quota usage use command quota_display

 This space is not backed up.
 Files that have not been accessed in 30 days are automatically deleted.